trackmerger/trackmerger/README.md

-# GPX File Merger
+# Trackmerger

-This tool merges GPX files from Apple Watch and TCX files from Bosch E-Bike Connect (Kiox) into one file to upload to Strava, Garmin etc.
+This tool merges TCX or GPX files from Apple Watch and TCX files from Bosch E-Bike Connect into one file to upload to Strava, Garmin etc.

-This tool uses the power and cadence from TCX and add it to gpx tracked with your watch.
+You can choose which values of each file should be merged.

 ---